 Jordan, still too often dismissed by overly cautious tourists who skip over the entire region, has been quietly building itself into the adventure hub of the Middle East.
-Long blessed with myriad archaeological sites to tempt travellers on a cultural safari through the country’s historical treasures, Jordan also beckons with an experience-stuffed itinerary to quench the thirst of even the most adrenalin-aching traveller.
+Long blessed with myriad archaeological sites to tempt travelers on a cultural safari through the country’s historical treasures, Jordan also beckons with an experience-stuffed itinerary to quench the thirst of even the most adrenalin-aching traveler.

 Here’s where to get your fix in the Middle East’s newest adventure playground.

 The hospitality of Jordanians is legendary, and there is no better way to get closer to the local culture than by pressing pause.
-Feynan Ecolodge works closely with the semi-nomadic neighbouring Bedouin tribes so that travellers can experience life from their perspective, whether grinding pungent beans to make Arabic coffee, weaving tents from goat hair or joining the shepherds and their reports for a day of trekking along the rocky slopes.
-Local Bedouin in Petra also host a ‘shepherd’s breakfast’, where you can try your hand at milking the goats before settling down for a scrumptious feast with your spoils.
+Feynan Ecolodge works closely with the semi-nomadic neighboring Bedouin tribes so that travelers can experience life from their perspective, whether grinding pungent beans to make Arabic coffee, weaving tents from goat hair or joining the shepherds and their reports for a day of trekking along the rocky slopes.
+Local Bedouins in Petra also host a "shepherd’s breakfast," where you can try your hand at milking the goats before settling down for a scrumptious feast with your spoils.
 So many interactions with the Bedouin are refreshingly frank and open: every conversation feels like a Q&A cultural exchange where little seems off limits.
-As a Bedouin said to us on a recent visit, ‘First you come as tourists and then you come back as friends’.
+As a Bedouin said to us on a recent visit, "First you come as tourists, and then you come back as friends."

-No adventure in Jordan is complete without a few days in bucket-list-topping Petra, a mysterious sandstone city carved into cliffs by the now-extinct Nabataean civilisation – it’s now a wonder of the world.
-Even the entrance to the ancient city feels like the start of a quest; wandering through the twists and turns of the Siq, the kilometre-long slot canyon gateway to the site, you might not think it so strange that Westerners forgot Petra existed for nearly 1000 years.
-Although most of Petra’s most noteworthy monuments line the main trail, a visit becomes becomes even more rewarding off this beaten track.
-For unbeatable views of the Treasury, venture up to the heady heights of Al Kubtha Trail, or stroll along the rarely sought out ancient tombs along Wadi Farasa behind the ancient city.
+No adventure in Jordan is complete without a few days in bucket-list-topping Petra, a mysterious sandstone city carved into cliffs by the now-extinct Nabataean civilization – it’s now a wonder of the world.
+Even the entrance to the ancient city feels like the start of a quest; wandering through the twists and turns of the Siq, the kilometer-long slot canyon gateway to the site, you might not think it so strange that Westerners forgot Petra existed for nearly 1000 years.
+Although most of Petra’s most noteworthy monuments line the main trail, a visit becomes even more rewarding off this beaten track.
+For unbeatable views of the Treasury, venture up to the heady heights of Al Kubtha Trail, or stroll along the rarely sought-out ancient tombs along Wadi Farasa behind the ancient city.

 Thanks to recent conservation efforts, the coral in the northern end of the Red Sea are flourishing, putting another notch into the country’s belt of adventure options.
 Despite Jordan having only 26km of coastline, Aqaba is quickly morphing into a diving hub of the region.
-Dive instructors in the city offer full PADI courses, or if you’re already certified, plunge into the depths to explore the Cedar Pride, a creature-laden 74m-long sunken cargo ship, that’s considered one of the best dives in the area.
+Dive instructors in the city offer full PADI courses.
+If you’re already certified, plunge into the depths to explore the Cedar Pride, a creature-laden 74m-long sunken cargo ship that’s considered one of the best dives in the area.